 Government wants MMC ‘silicon valley’ in the north

-Housing minister Esther McVey is has announced government plans to create a new ‘centre for excellence’ for modern methods of construction (MMC) in the north of England to boost construction of new homes.
+Housing minister Esther McVey has announced government plans to create a new ‘centre for excellence’ for modern methods of construction (MMC) in the north of England to boost construction of new homes.

 McVey visited Factory 2050 yesterday, part of the University of Sheffield Advanced Manufacturing Research Centre, to meet developers and small businesses.